A couple poses at their floral alter during their elopement on Cannon Beach, Oregon

 • STEP TWO: GET TO KNOW EACH OTHER

-I’ll set up a quick video introduction call over Google Meet so we can all meet.
-We’ll go through your wedding or elopement details, your ideas and must-haves for your photography, how I work, my investment guide, and more.
-This is your time to ask questions and make sure you’re comfortable with me.
-You spend a good amount of time with your photographer on your wedding day and you want someone who aligns with your personality!
+I’ll set up a quick video introduction call over Google Meet so we can meet and chat.
+We’ll go through your vision for your wedding or elopement and any details you already have planned, what matters most to you about your photography, and I’ll share a little about my process and answer any questions you have.
+This is a good time to make sure you feel comfortable with me since you spend a good amount of time with your photographer on your wedding day and you want someone who aligns with your personality!

 • STEP THREE: SAY “I-DO”

 After we’ve created a custom collection tailored to your needs for you to review, I’ll send a contract that protects both of our interests.
 You’ll read over it, ask questions, we’ll make sure we’re both on the same page, and you’ll sign the contract and send in your 30% deposit to secure your date.
-Then I’ll send through a fun welcome gift for weddings and elopements.
+Then I’ll send through a fun welcome gift for weddings and elopements as well as a copy of my photography planning guide.

 • STEP FOUR: PLANNING